 3 ways to be confident

 How many times have you told yourself that if you had more confidence, you’d be more successful?
 Pretty often, right?
 Here’s something to think about: Confidence is not something you have, it’s something you create.
 Confidence is nothing more than a sense of power in yourself.
 It’s the feeling of certainty that you can accomplish whatever you set your mind to.
-Confidence comes from within, and you can create more at any time.
+Confidence comes from within, and you can find ways to be confident at any time.

 That’s not to say learning how to be confident will solve all your problems.
-Everyone has bad days or moments that make them feel terrible.
+Everyone has bad days or moments that upset them.
 Being confident also doesn’t mean you’re completely sure of yourself at all times.
-Creating confidence is not about knowing it all; it’s about trusting that no matter what happens in a particular situation, you’ll be able to handle and learn from the outcome.
+Creating confidence is not about knowing it all; it’s about trusting that no matter what happens in a particular situation, you’ll be able to handle it and learn from the outcome.

-The desire to be confident in yourself means a willingness to change your state.
+If you want to learn how to become more confident, you must be willing to change your state.
 Your state is essentially your mood at any given time of day.
 Your mood is influenced by how you feel about yourself at that point in time – if you are constantly doubting your ability to do something, then you won’t believe you can do it.
 Confidence draws from a powerful sense of self-belief.
 If you’ve been drowning yourself in negative thoughts, confidence is not going to come easily.

-The good news is you can change your state at any moment in time, no matter what’s going on around you, as long as you know how to do it.
-There are three tactics that will enable you to be confident in yourself.
+The good news is you can change your state at any time – no matter what’s going on around you – as long as you know how to do it.
+Here are some confidence tips that will enable you to change your state and believe in yourself.

 Think about an acquaintance of yours whom you consider extremely confident.
 When you first met them, did you know they were confident before they even started speaking?
 You probably did.
 You knew they were self-assured because of the way they carried themselves and moved around.
 They made eye contact, shook your hand firmly and stood up straight.
 Physiology is key when learning how to be confident.

 Deliberately move your body with intensity and power; the way you move your body immediately affects how you feel and think.
 Stand up straight.
 Square your shoulders and open up your chest.
 Breathe deeply.
-If you walk around, maintain brisk, purposeful strides to cover a great deal of ground.
+Maintain brisk, purposeful strides when you walk to cover a great deal of ground.
 Maintaining a posture like this makes you feel stronger and where your body goes, your mind follows.

-Say you’re learning how to be more confident because you’re being asked to give a presentation to a large crowd.
-You’re already nervous about going onstage, and you’re sure that this will affect your performance.
-This is damaging your state; if you keep dwelling on how nervous you are and how you are afraid you’re going to flub your lines or stumble, you’re going to set yourself up for failure.
+Say you’re learning how to be confident because you’re being asked to give a presentation to a large crowd.
+You’re already nervous about going onstage and you’re sure that this will affect your performance.
+This is damaging your state, which leads to limiting beliefs.
+If you keep dwelling on how nervous you are and how you are afraid you’re going to flub your lines or stumble, you’re going to set yourself up for failure.

 What you focus on becomes your reality.
 If you’re stuck on thinking you’ll stutter through your performance and you’ll end up looking like a fool, you probably will.
 Focus instead on the raving fans you’ll have after you ace the presentation.
 By changing your focus, you’re effectively changing your state.
 This allows you to build the confidence that you need to be more successful in your delivery.

 Don’t create a negative, self-fulfilling prophecy.
 Think of yourself succeeding and work toward that goal instead.
-You get what you focus on,and visualizing your goal will lead to an immediate spike in confidence.
+When it comes to how to become more confident, remember that you get what you focus on and visualizing your goal will lead to an immediate spike in confidence.

 Being confident doesn’t mean you never fail.
+In fact, there are plenty of ways to be confident even in the process of failing.
 Being confident means that if you do fail, you can pick yourself back up and try again instead of throwing in the towel.
 True confidence embodies a willingness to go on even when faced with adversity.
 Whatever happens, you can face it and come out on top.
-That’s confidence.
+That’s how to be confident.

 If you begin believing that you have the capacity to be confident and accomplish your goals, you’ll drastically change your state.
 How do you create that level of belief?
 By accepting that your potential is unlimited.
 Are your actions reflecting your unlimited potential right now?
-Probably not.
-That’s all right.
+Probably not, and that’s all right.
 You know exactly where you need to begin.
-Once you start taking actionable steps toward your goal – being confident – your beliefs will gradually start to solidify, too.
+Once you start taking actionable steps toward your goal – being confident – your beliefs will gradually start to solidify.